OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 - The string to be prepended or appended must not exceed 5,000 characters.

 - HTML can't be prepended or appended to a plain text body of a message or appointment.
-Conversely, plain text can be added to an HTML-formatted body of a message or appointment.
+However, plain text can be added to an HTML-formatted body of a message or appointment.

 - Any formatting applied to prepended or appended content doesn't affect the style of the rest of the mail item's body.